GNOME/pygobject/docs/guide/api/weakrefs.rst

 .. method:: GObject.Object.weak_ref(callback, *user_data)

     Registers a callback to be called when the underlying GObject gets finalized.
-The callback will receive the give `user_data`.
+The callback will receive the given `user_data`.

     To unregister the callback call the ``unref()`` method of the returned GObjectWeakRef object.